Dabakan – A goblet-shaped drum from the southern Philippines.

 Didjeribone – A tuned didjeridu made out of plastic, with a rubber mouth, invented by Charlie McMahon. for more information go to http://www.didjeribone.com/.

 Didjeridu – An end-blown, straight, natural wind instrument made from a termite hollowed eucalyptus branch.
-Used by aborigines of Northern Australia.
+The bark is stripped off and then painted with traditional dreamtime symbols, and is played with a special technique called circular breathing.
+It was used by aborigines of Northern Australia originally as a ceremonial and healing instrument.
 Name variations: didgeridoo, yidaki, yiraki, magu, kanbi and ihambilbilg.

 Dihn Pa – Percussive bamboo tubes struck on the ends by padded sticks.
 Vietnam.